Lockheed C-5 Galaxy: Design

-The C-5 is a large, high-wing cargo aircraft with a distinctive high T-tail fin (vertical) stabilizer, with four TF39 turbofan engines mounted on pylons beneath wings that are swept 25°.
-(The C-5M uses newer GE CF6 engines.)
-Similar in layout to its smaller predecessor, the C-141 Starlifter, the C-5 has 12 internal wing tanks and is equipped for aerial refueling.
-Above the plane-length cargo deck is an upper deck for flight operations and for seating 80 passengers in rear facing seats (unlike most commercial airplanes) and the embarked loadmaster crew in forward facing seats.
-Bay doors at both nose and tail open to enable "drive-through" loading and unloading of cargo.
+The C-5 is a large, high-wing cargo aircraft with a high T-tail and wings that are swept 25° which mount four General Electric turbofan engines — initially GE TF39s, but later upgraded to GE CF6s.
+It was similar in layout to the smaller Lockheed military transport, the C-141 Starlifter, which was introduced in 1965.
+The C-5 has 12 internal wing tanks and is equipped for aerial refueling.
+Above the cargo deck is an upper deck for the cockpit and seating for 80 passengers in rear-facing seats and Loadmasters in forward-facing seats.

-The cargo hold of the C-5 is 1 ft longer than the entire length of the first powered flight by the Wright brothers at Kitty Hawk.
+The cargo hold of the C-5 is 1 ft longer than the entire length of the first powered flight by the Wright brothers at Kitty Hawk, North Carolina.
 For its voracious consumption of fuel and its maintenance and reliability issues the Galaxy's aircrews have nicknamed it "FRED", for Fucking Ridiculous Economic/Environmental Disaster.

-Takeoff and landing distance requirements for the plane at maximum-load gross weight are 8300 ft and 4900 ft, respectively.
-Its high-flotation main landing gear provides 28 wheels to distribute gross weight on paved or earth surfaces.
+Takeoff and landing distance requirements for the plane at maximum-load weights are 8300 ft and 4900 ft, respectively.
+Its high-flotation main landing gear provides 28 wheels to distribute the weight on paved or earth surfaces.
 The rear main landing gear can be made to caster to make a smaller turning radius, and rotates 90° after takeoff before being retracted.
-"Kneeling" landing gear permits lowering the aircraft when parked, thereby presenting the cargo deck at truck-bed height to facilitate loading and unloading operations.
+"Kneeling" landing gear lowers the aircraft when parked so the cargo deck is at truck-bed height to make it easy to load and unload.

-The C-5 features a malfunction detection analysis and recording system to identify errors throughout the aircraft.
+The C-5 has a malfunction detection analysis and recording system to identify maintenance issues.

 The cargo compartment is 121 ft long, 13.5 ft high, and 19 ft wide, or just over 31000 ft3.
 It can accommodate up to 36 463L master pallets or a mix of palletized cargo and vehicles.
 The nose and aft cargo-bay doors open the full width and height of the cargo bay to maximize efficient loading of oversized equipment.
 Full-width ramps enable loading double rows of vehicles from either end of the cargo hold.

 The C-5 Galaxy is capable of moving nearly every type of military combat equipment, including such bulky items as the Army armored vehicle launched bridge, at 74 ST, from the United States to any location on the globe; and of accommodating up to six Boeing AH-64 Apache helicopters or five Bradley Fighting Vehicles at one time.